itenium-be/blog-posts/npm/react/2023-10-06-react-component-profiling.md

 ## Introducing: memo

-When a `ProjectMonthListCollapsed` is rendered, it rarely changes anymore, so we can do some aggressive caching there, keeping the entire rendered component in the cache with [`React.memo(component, propsAreEqual?)`](https://react.dev/reference/react/memo).
+When a `ProjectMonthListCollapsed` is rendered, its details don't change, so we can do some aggressive caching there, keeping the entire rendered component in the cache with [`React.memo(component, propsAreEqual?)`](https://react.dev/reference/react/memo).